 Hotlinking is the other side of using external resources, referring to the situation when someone else uses your content to load it on their website, therefore utilizing your server resources and bandwidth.
 Hotlinking can add to your WordPress website slow loading times, so make sure you have hotlink protection enabled to avoid the negative effects of it.

 Your WordPress website performance depends on a number of factors, and each of them can contribute to it equally.
 All factors can generally be divided into two main categories — what content you have, including how well it is managed and optimized, and how effectively it is served.

 The first step to improving your WordPress website load time includes a comprehensive audit of your website content, during which you eliminate all factors that negatively impact your website performance.
 After that, put your efforts into finding the best ways to optimize your current hosting environment to best accommodate your website structure and specific needs.

 Get Faster WordPress Hosting With Nexcess

 When it comes to website hosting, you cannot settle for anything less than the best.

 Nexcess provides fully managed hosting optimized for WordPress, which means better performance combined with the best support in the industry.
-Enterprise-level application stack with built-in caching and a CDN ensure improved scalability and advanced security.
+An enterprise-level application stack with built-in caching and the Nexcess Edge CDN powered by Cloudflare ensure improved scalability and advanced security.